cacois/vagrant-python-django/cookbooks/python/README.md

 # Actions

-- :install: Install a pip package - if version is provided, install that specific version
+- :install: Install a pip package - if the version is provided, install that specific version
-- :upgrade: Upgrade a pip package - if version is provided, upgrade to that specific version
+- :upgrade: Upgrade a pip package - if the version is provided, upgrade to that specific version
 - :remove: Remove a pip package
 - :user: User to run pip as, for using with virtualenv
 - :group: Group to run pip as, for using with virtualenv
 - :purge: Purge a pip package (this usually entails removing configuration files as well as the package itself).
-With pip packages this behaves the same as `:remove`
+With pip packages, this behaves the same as `: remove`

 # Attribute Parameters